 Q: Did your spouse or partner have problems adjusting to their new home?
 Do you think there are any specific challenges for a trailing spouse?

-A: We are a family of travellers, including the children so no problem for us.
+A: We are a family of travellers, including the children, so no problem for us.
 I’m the one struggling with the language.
-If a woman is coming with her husband, let her find a job or she’ll get bored, as there is nothing much to do here.
+If a woman is coming with her husband, let her find a job, or she’ll get bored, as there is nothing much to do here.

 Q: Did your children settle in easily?
 What were the biggest challenges for your children during the move?

 A: As I said, my boys are used to travelling; they were born in two different countries, lived in the UK, they holiday in France and Tunisia to visit their grandparents and came with us on business trips to Egypt and other places.
-They’re actually enjoying life in Libya; much better for children than the UK, and they love the beach.
-For us parents, finding a good school was a concern but we were lucky enough to find amazing schools in both Misurata and Zawia.
+They’re actually enjoying life in Libya; it's much better for children than the UK, and they love the beach.
+For us parents, finding a good school was a concern, but we were lucky enough to find amazing schools in both Misurata and Zawia.

 Q: What are the schools like, any particular suggestions?

 A: Yes, if you’re in Misurata, Lamassat is the best choice by far.
 They have a waiting list, but you can convince them if you bring the complete application file and the fees all ready to hand in (worked for us).
 In Zawia, the school my boys attend is also very impressive.

 Q: Is there any other advice you would like to offer new expat arrivals?